polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Now, inside your `decl_module!` dispatch functions section, you can define the following function and this serves as the entry point of off-chain worker after every block import.
+Now inside the `decl_module!` dispatch functions section, define the following function and this serves as the entry point of the off-chain worker after every block import.

 **runtime/src/my_runtime.rs**